 - (a) Financial expertise.
 Financially literate; that is, they are able to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised by the Company's financial statements.
 Senior executive experience or consulting in financial accounting and reporting and corporate finance, especially with respect to debt and equity markets.
 Comprehensive knowledge of internal financial controls and GAAP or IFRS.
 Expertise in auditing, evaluating or analyzing financial statements.
 May have technical training and formal education in this regard (e.g., professional designation or business degree). - (b) Governance expertise.
 Director-level or senior executive experience relating to governance, including acting as chair of a governance and/or nominating committee (public, private or non-profit) or serving in a senior role as either general counsel and/or corporate secretary, including accumulating expertise in this regard as a result of a role in a law firm.
 May include technical training and formal education (e.g., governance or director designations) or other academic training relating to the governance profession. - (c) Strategic planning/project management experience.
 Senior executive experience in large-scale infrastructure projects or capital investment programs.
 May include technical training and formal education in this regard. - (d) Successful corporate leadership experience.
-Senior executive experience driving strategic insight and direction to encourage innovation and conceptualize key trends to continuously challenge the organization to sharpen its vision while achieving significant organic growth. - (e) Human Resources expertise.
+Senior executive experience driving strategic insight and direction to encourage innovation and conceptualize key trends to continuously challenge the organization to sharpen its vision while achieving significant organic growth.

+- (e) Human Resources expertise.
 Senior executive experience or relevant board committee participation with an understanding of compensation, benefit and pension programs, human capital planning, legislation and agreements.
-This includes specific expertise in executive compensation including base pay, incentives, equity and perquisites, and an understanding of human capital retention, succession, training and recruitment. - (f) Risk management expertise.
-Senior executive experience in analyzing exposure to risk and successfully determining appropriate mitigants to best handle such exposure. - (g) Committee/Board chair experience.
+This includes specific expertise in executive compensation including base pay, incentives, equity and perquisites, and an understanding of human capital retention, succession, training and recruitment.
+Particular skills and experience are organizational change management and diversity planning and implementation. - (f) Risk management expertise.
+Senior executive experience in analyzing exposure to risk and successfully determining appropriate mitigants to best handle such exposure.
+Particular skills and experience are geopolitical risk identification and mitigation. - (g) Committee/Board chair experience.
 Experience as a board member of a major organization (public, private or non-profit). - (h) Marketing/communications experience.
 Senior executive or consulting experience with marketing and communications in the financial services industry. - (i) Information technology (IT) experience.
 Senior executive or consulting experience with IT.
 May have technical training and formal education in this regard.

-- (j) Political and/or government experience.
+Particular skills and experience are digital transformation and fintech and cybersecurity. - (j) Political and/or government experience.
 Experience in or with senior levels of municipal, provincial or federal government, and/or senior management experience in political and public consultation. - (k) Industry and functional experience.
-Senior executive, consulting or legal experience in one or more of the following sectors, combined with a strong knowledge of sector strategy, markets, competitors, financials, operational issues, regulatory concerns and technology; this may include technical training and formal education in this regard: investment banking, mergers & acquisitions, sales and trading and wealth management. - (I) Country specific experience.
-Senior executive, consulting or legal experience in one or more of the following geographies, combined with a strong knowledge of the geography's strategy, markets, competitors, cultural and operational issues and governmental and regulatory concerns: Canada, United Kingdom, United States, Asia and Australia.
+Senior executive, consulting or legal experience in one or more of the following sectors, combined with a strong knowledge of sector strategy, markets, competitors, financials, operational issues, regulatory concerns and technology; this may include technical training and formal education in this regard: investment banking, mergers & acquisitions, sales and trading and wealth management.
+Particular skills and experience are in the areas of operations, legal, regulatory and ESG identification, implementation, management and reporting. - (I) Cross border and country specific experience.
+Senior executive, consulting or legal experience in international cross-border business and one or more of the following geographies, combined with a strong knowledge of the geography's strategy, markets, competitors, cultural and operational issues and governmental and regulatory concerns: Canada, United Kingdom, United States, Asia and Australia.